 This setup simplifies life for both you and your department heads, making it easier to stay on top of all required approvals, and more challenging for unpaid invoices to slip through the cracks.

-5. Easy access to electronic payments
+5. Easy Access to Electronic Payments

-With automation, every vendor gets paid with the method that is most advantageous to you.
+With automated payments, every vendor gets paid with the method that is most advantageous to you.
 Do you qualify for an early-pay discount?
 After a streamlined approval process, an ACH transfer can easily be delivered on time.
 Does your commercial card program offer a cash-back rebate?
 It will be just as easy to pay by card.

 While there are clear benefits to transitioning your vendor payments to electronic payments, leading solutions offer to facilitate check payments on your behalf as well.
-Regardless of which payment method you choose for each vendor, whether it be check, ACH, credit card, or wire, setting up payments is just a matter of clicks with automation.
+Regardless of which payment method you choose for each vendor, whether it be check, virtual card, ACH, credit card, or wire, setting up payments is just a matter of clicks with automation.

 Once payments are set up in MineralTree, your controller, CFO, or payment authorizer is automatically notified.
 From there, they can authorize the payment with a single tap and send it on its way to your vendor.
 If they want to review a vendor’s payment history, they can easily do so with all of that information readily available within the payment approver view.
 After payment, all remittance details are delivered automatically as well.